e-clearing-net/OCHP/OCHP.md

 ### Download global charge point information from the CHS

-A NPS downloads the global charge point information from the CHS.
+An NSP downloads the global charge point information from the CHS.
 The download of the global charge point information is done in the following
 way:

- * NPS sends the GetChargePointList.req PDU.
+ * NSP sends the GetChargePointList.req PDU.
  * CHS responds with GetChargePointList.conf PDU.

+## Exchange Tariff Information

+The eCHS enables CPOs to upload tariffs and tariff-groups for each charge point they operate.
+These tariffs may be defined for individual EMPs.
+This is to ensure a quick and automated change in tariffs for certain charge points without having to alter bilateral agreements every time and without having a very large annex.

+### Upload and Update Tariff Information to the CHS

+Each CMS has to upload their tariff information to the Clearing House.
+The upload and update of tariff information is done in the following way:

+ * CMS sends UpdateTariffs.req PDU.
+ * CHS responds with UpdateTariffs.conf PDU.

+### Download Tariff Information from the CHS

+An MDM has to regularly download tariff information for their roaming partners' charge points from the Clearing House.
+This is done in the following way:

+ * MDM sends GetTariffUpdates.req PDU.
+ * CHS responds with GetTariffUpdates.conf PDU.

-## Live Request for a single authorization
+## Request for a single authorization

-Live requests are sent from the EVSE-Operator backend to the clearing house in the event that the local repository of authorization records was not synchronized from the clearing house.
-The figure illustrates the steps during a charging session that is authorised live by the clearing house.
+Single authorization requests are sent from the EVSE-Operator backend to the clearing house in the event that the local repository of authorization records was not synchronized from the clearing house.
+The figure illustrates the steps during a charging session that is authorised by the clearing house.
 During the authorisation for the start of the process the operator backend is requesting the clearing house via OCHP.
-The response contains the authorisation or rejection and a transaction ID.
+The response contains the single requested authorization record.
 For the end of the charging process the operator backend is able to authorise the same token.
-For the later exchanged CDR the transaction ID of the single authorisation is to be used.
+Note: OCHP only allows the internal repository of authorization records in the CHS to be checked against, which is the same list of tokens that also gets returned when downloading roaming authorization data into the CMS.
+This is not a live request at the provider backend.

 ![Figure Message exchange for live authorisation requests for a single charging process.](media/SingleAuthorisation.png "Message exchange for live authorisation requests for a single charging process.")